Modeling Interface

 In the assembly, right-click the sub-part to display the function list as follows:

-# Right click on the datum of the assembly feature list
+# Right click on the plane of the assembly feature list

 In the assembly, right-click the datum surface in the feature list to display the function list as follows: